Monitoring

 Special Monitoring Reports and Advisory Visits

-HLC’s president may call for a special monitoring report or an advisory visit to an institution to investigate specific issues.
-Such issues may involve the institution’s governance, operations, finances or other concerns.
-See HLC’s Special Monitoring policy (INST.F.20.010) for a list of situations that might result in an advisory visit.
+HLC’s president may call for a special monitoring report or an advisory visit to investigate specific issues that raise concerns regarding the institution’s ongoing compliance with HLC requirements.
+See HLC’s Special Monitoring policy (INST.F.20.010) for a list of situations that might result in a special monitoring report or advisory visit.